jasperf/dreamcloud-docs/source/dreamcompute/tutorials/setting-up-trellis-on-dreamcompute.rst

 Hosts
 *************

 Now under trellis open hosts/production.
 That is a file where you add your host details for making the real connection.
 If you do forget it you will net be able to connect and sometimes not get any errors at all.
-Here is an example
+Here is an example:

 .. code::